aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/paragraphs/lists/delete-paragraph-list-format-in-a-document/_index.md

 ﻿---
-title: "Delete the formatting properties of a Paragraph List from a Word Document"
+title: "Delete the formatting properties of a Paragraph List from a Word document"
+second_title: " online"
+articleTitle: "Delete the formatting properties of a Paragraph List"
+linktitle: "Delete the formatting properties of a Paragraph List"
 type: docs
 url: /paragraphs/lists/delete-paragraph-list-format-in-a-document/
-description: "Delete the formatting properties of a Paragraph List from a Word Document"
+description: "Delete the formatting properties of a Paragraph List from a Word document programmatically via Cloud API."
 weight: 10
 ---

-Deletes the formatting properties of a Paragraph List from a Word Document.
+Deletes the formatting properties of a Paragraph List from a Word document.

-## Delete the formatting properties of a Paragraph List from a Word Document REST API
+## Delete the formatting properties of a Paragraph List from a Word document REST API

 | Server                         | Method | Endpoint             |
 |--------------------------------|--------|----------------------|